Creating an Industry-Aligned Micro-Credentials Framework

 Like the rest of the world, Australia is not immune to the economic, social and technological forces shifting and shaping the need for transformation in post-secondary education.
 The focus is on building an agile and adaptable workforce with flexible options for skill acquisition.
 Australia has a national system of qualifications, encompassing higher education, vocational education and training (VET), and school-based education, underpinned by the Australian Qualifications Framework.

-In this session, the presenters will discuss the development of a robust, industry-aligned and scalable micro-credentials framework for the Queensland State Technical and Further Education System (TAFE QLD).
+In this session, recorded at the 2021 IMS Global Digital Credentials Summit, the presenters discuss the development of a robust, industry-aligned and scalable micro-credentials framework for the Queensland State Technical and Further Education System (TAFE QLD).

 TAFE QLD recognised early that micro-credentials are emerging as potential solutions to the rapid upskilling that is required for the new world of work and their micro-credentials framework seeks to respond in real time to fill skills gaps and elevate the importance of transferable enterprise skills.
 For learner’s, micro-credentials offer the flexibility to upskill or re-skill as a top-up of an existing qualification, foster a lifelong learning mindset and act as a clear pathway to a formal qualification.

-In building the micro-credentials framework, TAFE QLD recognised the need for a structured data approach that adheres to IMS Global specifications and partnered with Edalex, via their Credentialate platform, to enable the issuing and management of Digital Badges with personalised learner achievement records at scale.
+In building the micro-credentials framework, TAFE QLD acknowledged the need for a structured data approach that adheres to IMS Global specifications and partnered with Edalex, via their Credentialate platform, to enable the issuing and management of Digital Badges with personal learner achievement records at scale.

 Joann Pyne - Chief Academic Officer, TAFE Queensland